Do Realtors Lie about Other Offers

 Then how to verify the existence of another offer on a house?

-1. Days on Market: if the property has unusually longer days on market at a less attractive location and home condition when you send an offer, you are notified of the existence of the other offer.
+- Days on Market: if the property has unusually longer days on the market at a less attractive location and home condition when you send an offer, you are notified of the existence of the other offer.
 You may want to do more due diligence.

-2. If it happens to have an open house, the foot traffic may be a good indicator.
-More traffic may have a higher chance to generate multiple offers.
+- If it happens to have an open house, the foot traffic may be a good indicator.
+More traffic may have a higher chance of generating multiple offers.

-4. If the property is priced well to engineer multiple offers, the booking for showing is intensive, and it is nicely located with a good condition, you may have a higher chance to be challenged by the other offers
+- If the property is priced well to engineer multiple offers, the booking for showing is intensive, and it is nicely located in a good condition, you may have a higher chance of being challenged by the other offers

 II Ask your realtor to talk with the listing brokerage and listing realtor directly for written proof if there are no online notifications.

-III An experienced realtor would probe and read between lines and have a higher chance to find out if something unusual or fishy during the discussion with the listing realtor
+III An experienced realtor would probe and read between the lines and have a higher chance of finding out if something unusual or fishy during the discussion with the listing realtor

 IV Insert a condition in your offer that the condition is based on the existence of another offer with, if available, listing the salesperson and brokerage name of that offer.
 However, if you are really into a bidding war, any additional conditions may put you in an unfavorable situation.